hayde26904/My-Incomplete-NES-Emulator/README.md

 # My Incomplete NES Emulator (MINE)
 It barely works, but it's _**MINE**_.

+Nintendo Entertainment System emulator, written in Typescript.
+Written as an experiment to learn more about low level hardware.
+I prioritized getting an actual game to run over accuracy.

 **48/56** distinct instructions and **143/151** opcodes implemented.
 Emulator largely unoptimized, causing execution to be significantly slower than real hardware.